LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 });
 ```

 For navigation `useRouter()` function is used.
-Then url `router.push('/my-url')` or route name `router.push({ name: 'my-route-name' })` can be used to navigate
+The URL `router.push('/my-url')` or route name `router.push({ name: 'my-route-name' })` can be used to navigate

 ```js
 const router = useRouter();
 ```

-Using `useStorage()` we bind `access_token` value from localStorage, if value doesn't exist in localStorage it defaults to empty string.
+Using `useStorage()` we bind the `access_token` value from localStorage, if the value doesn't exist in localStorage it defaults to an empty string.

 ```js
 const accessToken = useStorage("access_token", "");
 ```

-Variable `check` will be used to determine if user is logged in or not, it will hold a boolean and is derived whether accessToken evaluates as true.
+Variable `check` will be used to determine if the user is logged in or not, it will hold a boolean and is derived whether accessToken evaluates as true.
 Similar functionality is observed when you call `auth()->check()` in Laravel.
-For logic that includes reactive data, it is recommended to use a computed property using `computed()` function which accepts getter function.
+For logic that includes reactive data, it is recommended to use a computed property using the `computed()` function which accepts the getter function.

 ```js
 const check = computed(() => !!accessToken.value);
 ```

-To update accessToken in localStorage we could just assign a new value as `accessToken.value = value`, but we also need to set Authorization header for axios to secured endpoints, that's the reason we wrap this functionality in a `setAccessToken()` method.
+To update accessToken in localStorage we could just assign a new value as `accessToken.value = value`, but we also need to set the Authorization header for axios to secured endpoints, that's the reason we wrap this functionality in a `setAccessToken()` method.

 ```js
 function setAccessToken(value) {